REALTOR® CODE OF ETHICS

 Membership Requirement

 All REALTOR® members are required to complete a course on the Code of Ethics of the National Association of REALTORS® once every three (3) years.
-Effective 1/1/22, the 7th Triennial began, meaning members will have to complete this required course once between 1/1/22–12/31/24.
+Effective 1/1/25, the 8th Triennial began, meaning members will have to complete this required course once between 1/1/25–12/31/27.
+Newer members of our Board must complete this within the first 90 days of their membership.
 Members are then required to submit their certificate to the Board office for our review.
 Only

 REALTOR® Emeritus members or those who achieve the C2EX endorsement in this time frame are exempt.